hussnainfareedstack/react-basic-advance-cv/Notes.md

 <b>Explanation</b>:

 <img src="Images/23 - Component Mounting Lifecycle methods - Constructor.png" width="800" height="600"></br>
-<strong>constructor</strong> is called whenever a new component is created.
+<b>1. constructor</b> is called whenever a new component is created.
 In constructor we can initialize state and bind event handlers.<emp>In constructor do not call any Https request like AJAX</emp>.
 The constructor is the only place where we can directly initialize state.
 In this constructor we have to call a special method super(props) which calls basic class constructor and allow us to use props in this constructor.

 <img src="Images/23 - Component Mounting Lifecycle methods - getDerivedFromProps.png" width="800" height="600"></br>
-<strong>static getDerivedStateFromProps</strong> is rarely called.
+<b>2. static getDerivedStateFromProps</b> is rarely called.
 It is called when the state of the component depends on the changes in the props.
 Then we need to set the state in this but as we can see this method is static, this keyword is not passed to this method.
 So this methods returns an object of the new state. <emp>Do not call any Https request in this method</emp>.

 <img src="Images/23 - Component Mounting Lifecycle methods - render.png" width="800" height="600"></br>
-<strong>render()</strong> is a pure function and the only required method in class component.
+<b>3. render()</b> is a pure function and the only required method in class component.
 It reads and state and props and return JSX. <emp>In this do not change state or interact with DOM or make https request like AJAX</emp>.
 If any children method involved in this component lifecycle started exectued for this also.

 <img src="Images/23 - Component Mounting Lifecycle methods - ComponentDidMount.png" width="800" height="600"></br>
-<strong>componentDidMount()</strong> Invoked immediately after a component and all of it's child component have been rendered to the DOM. <emp>In this you can interact with DOM and perform any AJAX call to load Data</emp>.
+<strong>4. componentDidMount()</strong> Invoked immediately after a component and all of it's child component have been rendered to the DOM. <emp>In this you can interact with DOM and perform any AJAX call to load Data</emp>.

 For the demonstration of these see file "LifecycleA.js"